gamesbook/pyprototypr/docs/terminology.rst

 -  **width** - the horizontal dimension of a shape e.g. a ``Rectangle`` or a bitmap ``Image``

 Amount- and count-orientated Terms
 ==================================
 `↑ <table-of-contents_>`_

 -  **sides** - the number of sides of a ``Polygon`` shape

+The concept of counting is also important when creating a ``Track`` or a ``Sequence`` - each item being created is assigned a *sequence* number which can be used for reference.

 Direction-orientated Terms
 ==========================